OffchainLabs/arbitrum-docs/arbitrum-docs/bold/bold-gentle-introduction.md

 This introduction is for those who want to learn about BOLD: a new dispute protocol for Optimistic Rollups that can enable **permissionless validation for Arbitrum chains**.
 BOLD stands for Bounded Liquidity Delay and is currently deployed on a public testnet for anyone to join and test how challenges will work.

-This next-generation dispute protocol technology will soon be available for any Arbitrum chain, and pending a governance vote, will eventually be made available on Arbitrum Sepolia, Arbitrum One and, Arbitrum Nova.
+This next-generation dispute protocol technology will soon be available for any Arbitrum chain, and pending a governance vote, will eventually be made available on Arbitrum Sepolia, Arbitrum One, and Arbitrum Nova.

 BOLD will eventually replace the current, permissioned fraud proof mechanism that powers Arbitrum chains today.